 Anterior pituitary hormone deficiencies

-- Growth hormone levels are almost undetectable for most of the day and so growth hormone levels are measured by their response to stimulation.
+- Growth hormone levels are pulsatile and almost undetectable for most of the day and so growth hormone levels are measured by their response to stimulation.

-- Low baseline measurements of insulin-like growth factor 1, insulin-like growth factor 2, and insulin-like growth factor-binding protein 3 suggest growth hormone deficiency.
+- Low baseline measurements of insulin-like growth factor 1 (IGF-1), insulin-like growth factor 2 (IGF-2), and insulin-like growth factor-binding protein 3 (IGFBP-3) suggest growth hormone deficiency.
 IGF-1 is most commonly measured.

 - There are a number of different stimulation tests but the gold standard is insulin-induced hypoglycaemia, which is also used for cortisol deficiency.
-Using an arginine infusion for stimulation is probably as effective and other drugs used include glucagon, clonidine, and propranolol.
+Alternative drugs used for stimulation include glucagon, clonidine, arginine and propranolol.

-- Insulin stress test (also called insulin tolerance test):
+- Insulin tolerance test (also called insulin stress test):

-- The insulin stress test is generally regarded as the best test to stimulate growth hormone and ACTH secretion as long as there are no contra-indications.
+- The insulin tolerance test is generally regarded as the best test to stimulate growth hormone and ACTH secretion as long as there are no contra-indications.

-- Contra-indications include age over 60 years, ischaemic heart disease, epilepsy, severe panhypopituitarism and hypoadrenalism (an Addisonian crisis may be precipitated if there is no adrenal reserve).
+- Contra-indications include age over 60 years, coronary heart disease, epilepsy, untreated hypothyroidism, severe panhypopituitarism and hypoadrenalism (an Addisonian crisis may be precipitated if there is no adrenal reserve).

 - Blood is taken for growth hormone, cortisol and glucose and then fast-acting insulin is injected intravenously.
 Blood is taken again for growth hormone, cortisol and glucose after 30, 45, 60, 90 and 120 minutes.